Halle Berry Says You’re ‘More Ready’ For A Baby After 40

 “It’s the only day where we get to have our kids tell us and show us how much they love us, because most of the year it’s a pretty thankless job.”

 As The Inquisitr reported, Berry wore a black tunic with white detailing and a flower garland around her neck.
 Maceo sat to the left of her and posed from a semi-profile as Berry rested her hand on his shoulder.
-Meanwhile, Nahla sat to the right of the actress in a bubblegum pink t-shirt looking down at the water.
+Meanwhile, Nahla sat to the right of the actress in a bubblegum pink T-shirt looking down at the water.

 But while her kids’ privacy is important to her, the John Wick star isn’t shy about posting pictures of herself.
-And she recently revealed the Instagram secret behind the sexy photos she posts to her five-million-plus followers, as The Inquisitr reported.
+And she recently revealed the Instagram secret behind the sexy photos she posts to her 5 million-plus followers, as The Inquisitr reported.

-“Stay true to whatever your style is.
-Stay true to that, no matter how many people tell you, ‘That’s now how you’re gonna build your followers!’
-Just do you.”
+Berry says that the most important thing is to stick to your style.
+She also said to ignore people that say you’re not building followers the right way, so long as you’re staying true to yourself.

 The actress added that she always follows her “own creativity, my own sense of style and aesthetic.”